Causes that are Possibly Dangerous

 Nitrofurantoin - This medicine is used to treat a urinary tract infection.
 You may see it sold under brand names such as Furadantin, Macrobid, Macrodantin, Nitro Macro to name a few.
 Black urine, dark yellow urine or brown urine may come as a result of using one of these meds.

-Methocarbamol - This is a muscle relaxer to be used in conjunction with rest and/or physical therapy to be effective.
+Methocarbamol - This is a muscle relaxer that’s used in conjunction with rest and/or physical therapy to be effective.
 Sold under Rabdolax or Robaxin or the combo drug Robaxisal (which contains methocarbamol and aspirin).
 You may not feel all that relaxed, however, when you see your black, green, or brown urine caused by the Methocarbamol.